-- Tall, windfirm,c large-diameter spruce trees provide important nesting and foraging habitat for many species including canopy and cavity nesters.
+- Tall, windfirm, a large-diameter spruce trees provide important nesting and foraging habitat for many species including canopy and cavity nesters.
 Young, healthy, merchantable spruce are likewise of value as they increase stand-level complexity and provide future large-diameter trees.
-In stands containing aspen, residual aspen may help increase the windfirmness of residual spruce. - Patches of deciduous trees (particularly trembling aspen and white birch) increase stand complexity, insect prey densities, and potential nesting habitats including cavities. - Large-diameter live aspen (>35 cm dbh) with several (e.g., ≥10) false tinder conks or other signs of damage are most likely to be excavated by many cavity nesters. - a.
-Cavity trees: live trees with cavities will last the longest, however a range of cavity tree conditions (e.g., more heavily decayed snags containing cavities) will provide the greatest diversity of resources for different species. - b.
-Fir trees containing heartrot may provide nesting opportunities for some conifer-associated cavity nesters (e.g., Black-backed Woodpecker), however records of cavity nests within firs are extremely limited. - Other wildlife trees including trees with large mistletoe brooms, large forks, large natural cavities, abandoned stick or platform nests, and signs of decay provide nesting opportunities for many species including many raptors.
-These trees provide ideal anchors for retention patches. - Non-merchantable trees and shrubs (e.g., mountain ash, alder, willow, etc.) increase habitat for shrubnesters and -foragers and provide cover for young birds leaving the nest.
-These can be protected using understory protection and/or by targeting dense areas containing these features for retention patches. - Large-diameter snags provide foraging, nesting, and perching opportunities.
-Mechanical creation of brokentopped snags is an option where these features are uncommon. - Fallen and leaning trees and multiple tree layers (e.g., young and/or unmerchantable spruce) may benefit some owl species by providing cover and climbable structures for their young.

-In western Canadian forests, the species facing the strongest conservation challenges are generally understood to be the species associated with older-than-rotation forests and with early post-fire forests.
-This is evident for the spruce-associated bird species included in this tool, which include the fire-associated Black-backed Woodpecker, Northern Hawk Owl, and Olive-sided Flycatcher, as well as several species associated with large areas of late-seral upland or riparian spruce or spruce/fir forest (e.g., Bay-breasted Warbler, Black-throated Green Warbler, Brown Creeper, etc.).
+In stands containing aspen, residual aspen may help increase the windfirmness of residual spruce. - Patches of deciduous trees (particularly trembling aspen and white birch) increase stand complexity, insect prey densities, and potential nesting habitats including cavities.19 - Large-diameter live aspen (>35 cm dbh) with several (e.g., ≥10) false tinder conks or other signs of damage are most likely to be excavated by many cavity nesters.20 - a.
+Cavity trees: live trees with cavities will last the longest, however a range of cavity tree conditions (e.g., more heavily decayed snags containing cavities) will provide the greatest diversity of resources for different species.21 - b.
+Fir trees containing heartrot may provide nesting opportunities for some conifer-associated cavity nesters (e.g., Black-backed Woodpecker), however records of cavity nests within firs are extremely limited.22 - Other wildlife trees including trees with large mistletoe brooms, large forks, large natural cavities, abandoned stick or platform nests, and signs of decay provide nesting opportunities for many species including many raptors.
+These trees provide ideal anchors for retention patches.^{23,24} - Non-merchantable trees and shrubs (e.g., mountain ash, alder, willow, etc.) increase habitat for shrub-nesters and -foragers and provide cover for young birds leaving the nest.^{25,26} These can be protected using understory protection and/or by targeting dense areas containing these features for retention patches. - Large-diameter snags provide foraging, nesting, and perching opportunities.
+Mechanical creation of brokentopped snags is an option where these features are uncommon.21 - Fallen and leaning trees and multiple tree layers (e.g., young and/or unmerchantable spruce) may benefit some owl species by providing cover and climbable structures for their young.26 spruce-associated bird species included in this tool, which include the fire-associated Black-backed Woodpecker, Northern Hawk Owl, and Olive-sided Flycatcher, as well as several species associated with large areas of late-seral upland or riparian spruce or spruce/fir forest (e.g., Bay-breasted Warbler, Black-throated Green Warbler, Brown Creeper, etc.).
 Many of these species have exhibited declines in response to even low-intensity retention harvesting and sensitivity to patch size.